DavidSpriggs/ChromeWebAppJSAPI/README.md

 # ESRI JS API Chrome App (shortcut)

-This provides a chrome web app link for quick launching of the JS API.
+This provides a chrome web app link for quick launching of the JS API documentation.

 ## Intallation

-* clone or download the repo
+* Clone or download the repo
-* open chrome and click: settings --> tools --> extentions
+* Open chrome and click: settings --> tools --> extentions
-* at the top of the extentions page, check the "Developer mode" box
+* At the top of the extentions page, check the "Developer mode" box
-* click the "Load unpacked extentions.." button
+* Click the "Load unpacked extentions.." button
-* browse to and select the "JSAPI_APP" folder from the repo and click ok
+* Browse to and select the "JSAPI_APP" folder from the repo and click ok
 * Uncheck the "Developer mode" box
-* enjoy!
+* Enjoy!

+## Customize
+* you can include your own modifications (ex: launch page) by editing the manifest and icons before loading package into chrome.